Topological edge states in two-dimensional $\mathbb{Z}_4$ Potts paramagnet protected by the $\mathbb{Z}_4^{\times 3}$ symmetry: Introduction

 For bosonic systems with on-site symmetry $G$ in $d$ spatial dimensions, the group-cohomology construction classifies a large family of SPT phases by $H^{d+1}(G,U(1))$ \cite{Wen-2012,Wen-2013}.
 In $d=1$, the classification reduces to projective representations that appear at the ends of an open chain \cite{Wen-2011b,Wen-2011c}.
 In $d=2$, the anomaly can be viewed as a failure of strict associativity of the symmetry action on the boundary; it is naturally exposed in the fusion of symmetry defect lines and is encoded by a three-cocycle in $H^{3}(G,U(1))$, often written in terms of $F$-symbols \cite{kawagoe-levin, Maeda2025}.
 Related viewpoints connect certain SPT models to intrinsically topologically ordered phases by duality transformations \cite{levin-gu}.

 Recently, both the conceptual and practical toolkits for boundary anomalies have expanded substantially.
 On the conceptual side, generalized (including non-invertible and subsystem) symmetries and their symmetry topological field theory and topological-holography descriptions provide a unifying language for anomalies, gapped boundaries, and (intrinsically) gapless symmetry-protected phases \cite{thorngren-wang-fusion-category-2024,seiberg-seifnashri-shao-noninv-2024,bhardwaj-gapped-noninv-2025,antinucci-symtft-gapless-spt-2025,jia-jia-subsystem-symtft-2025,seiberg-shao-zhang-lsm-cpt-2025,Seiberg2025, KWTS1, KWTS2}.
-On the practical side, systematic analyses of symmetry-preserving boundary conditions in CFT and refined numerical diagnostics of boundary anomalies continue to sharpen the bulk-boundary correspondence \cite{li-hsieh-yao-oshikawa-prb-2024,oshikawa-scaling,ding-sspt-anomaly-2025,loo-wang-fspt-interfaces-2025,xu-jian-average-exact-2025,guo-yang-double-aspt-2025}.
+On the practical side, systematic analyses of symmetry-preserving boundary conditions in CFT and refined numerical diagnostics of boundary anomalies continue to sharpen the bulk--boundary correspondence \cite{li-hsieh-yao-oshikawa-prb-2024,oshikawa-scaling,ding-sspt-anomaly-2025,loo-wang-fspt-interfaces-2025,xu-jian-average-exact-2025,guo-yang-double-aspt-2025}.

-Concrete realizations of bosonic SPT phases via exactly solvable Hamiltonians with commuting local terms include decorated domain-wall constructions \cite{Vishwanath-2013}, cluster models \cite{Wen-2011b,Yoshida-2016-1}, the Levin-Gu model \cite{levin-gu} for $Z_2$ symmetry, and its generalizations to many-body states\cite{SGK,CSSC, WWS} and $\mathbb{Z}_3^{\times 3}$ and $\mathbb{Z}_3$ symmetries \cite{spt_z33,spt_z2f,spt_z3}.
+Concrete realizations of bosonic SPT phases via exactly solvable Hamiltonians with commuting local terms include decorated-domain-wall constructions \cite{Vishwanath-2013}, cluster models \cite{Wen-2011b,Yoshida-2016-1}, the Levin-Gu model \cite{levin-gu} for $\mathbb{Z}_2$ symmetry, and its generalizations to many-body states\cite{SGK,CSSC, WWS} and $\mathbb{Z}_3^{\times 3}$ and $\mathbb{Z}_3$ symmetries \cite{spt_z33,spt_z2f,spt_z3}.
 Related decorated-defect ideas have also been adapted to construct gapless SPT phases with protected boundary signatures \cite{li-decorated-gapless-spt-2024}.